davidvaughan86/CreditSharks-Client/README.md

 # Important Note:
 ### this repo holds the contents of Credit Sharks client.
-Please refer to: https://github.com/davidvaughan86/CreditSharks-Capstone for Server/Client
+Please refer to: <a href="https://github.com/davidvaughan86/CreditSharks-Capstone">Credit Sharks Capstone></a> for Server/Client

 ## Creator's Notes